HackClubNUV/Python-50-Exercises/README.md

-# Python 50 Excersie :fire:
+# Python 50 Excercise :fire:
 1) A username is accepted and the user is asked to guess a number.
 The user will get 10 guesses.
-With every guess the compiler will tell whether the guess is higher than or lower than the expected value.
+With every guess the interpreter will tell whether the guess is higher than or lower than the expected value.

 ### Code: [Code1](practice1.py)
 ### Output: [Output1](Images/1.png)